wiiired/AnimalJam-Logger/README.md

 ## 🐱 〢 Infection Method

+# Idea
 What these "hackers" did was create a "config" in openbullet (popular program used for account cracking)\
 and add a "stealer" which is a python file compiled into an .exe\

+# operation
-when a person use that config the "stealer" was downloaded, the "hackers" received all their information (browsers cookies/password, discord tokens, etc), but also a simple script was injected into the animal jam desktop application that was added to the file "app.asar"
+when a person use that config the "stealer" was downloaded, the "hackers" received all their information (browsers cookies/password, discord tokens, etc), but also a simple script was injected into the animal jam desktop application that was added to the file "app.asar" (aj-classic\resources\app.asar)

+The injected script recorded when the user logged in to their AJ Account and sent the username and password through a discord webhook

 ---